 How Does ‘Bad Bank’ Work?

-- Banks will be able to demarcate its assets into good assets and toxic or bad assets.
+- Banks will be able to demarcate their assets into good assets and toxic or bad assets.

 - Good assets are ones in which loans are repaid as per schedule, and defaulted ones are classified as toxic assets or bad assets.